PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 # Key technologies that enable this

+If you prefer explanations in video form, we have [a video](https://www.youtube.com/watch?v=HtvemijxF-0) that explains some of the benefits of Paima Engine.

 ## Sovereign rollups

 Paima is a framework for creating app-specific layer 2s (L2s) as sovereign rollups.
 That is to say: apps publish transactions to a blockchain for ordering and data availability, but uses its own code to determine the correct app state

-## State machines as L2s as pessimistic rollups
+## State machines as pessimistic rollup L2s

 We allow creating these L2s using Web2 skills such as Javascript, Unity or Game Maker by essentially turning state machines into L2s.
 The key insight is that every mathematical function has 3 key properties:
 1. Function inputs